learn-co-students/ruby-collaborating-objects-lab-onl01-seng-pt-081720/README.md

 You will be building an `Artist` class, a `Song` class, and an `MP3Importer` class.
 At the top level, you can think about what we'll be doing in 3 steps:

-1. The MP3 Importer will parse all the filenames in the `db/mp3s` folder and send the filenames to the Song class
+1. The Artist class will be responsible for either creating the artist (if the artist doesn't exist in our program yet) or finding the instance of that artist (if the artist does exist).
 2. The Song class will be responsible for creating songs given each filename and sending the artist's name (a string) to the Artist class
-3. The Artist class will be responsible for either creating the artist (if the artist doesn't exist in our program yet) or finding the instance of that artist (if the artist does exist).
+3. The MP3 Importer will parse all the filenames in the `db/mp3s` folder and send the filenames to the Song class

 Thinking about it this way will get us started.
 Let's take a deeper look.

-###`MP3Importer` class
+###`Artist` class
-Let's start with the MP3 Importer.
-Build an `MP3Importer` class that parses a directory of files and sends the filenames to a song class to create a library of music with artists that are unique.
-To do this, you'll need two methods: `Mp3Importer#files` and `MP3Importer#import`.
-Your `MP3Importer` class should also have a `path` attribute that gets set on initialization.

-You should write code that responds to `MP3Importer.new('./db/mp3s').import`.
-Google around for how to get a list of files in a directory!
-Make sure you only get `.mp3` files.

-Since we have to send the filenames to the `Song` class, we'll end up calling the following code in the `#import` method: `Song.new_by_filename(some_filename)`.
-This will send us to the `Song` class, specifically `Song.new_by_filename`.
+Let's start with the Artist class.
+It will probably be useful to create a couple of helper methods to assist with the methods below.

+####`Artist.find_or_create_by_name(name)`
+This class method should take the name that is passed in (remember, it will be a string), and do one of two things.
+Find the artist instance that has that name or create one if it doesn't exist.
+Either way, the return value of the method will be an instance of an artist with the name attribute filled out.

+####`Artist#add_song(song)`
+This instance method exists to tell the artist about its songs.
+Simply take the `Song` instance that is passed in as an argument and store it in a `songs` array with all the other songs that belong to the artist.

 ###`Song` class
 #### `Song.new_by_filename`